-- a.
-City staff conduct a technical review of an administratively complete application for a Letter of Certification of Infrastructure Documents. - b.
-If changes are requested by City staff, the application shall not be considered officially filed with the City until such changes are made and the application re-submitted to the City. - c.
-Any follow up revisions to the Infrastructure Documents shall be delivered directly to the City for review. - d.
+City staff conduct a technical review of an administratively complete application for a Letter of Certification of Infrastructure Documents.

+If changes are requested by City staff, the application shall not be considered officially filed with the City until such changes are made and the application re-submitted to the the City for review.

+Any follow up revisions to the Infrastructure Documents shall be delivered directly to

 After an initial Infrastructure Document submittal, revisions thereafter shall be identified by highlighting or clouding the changes made on the Infrastructure Documents.